It’s time to come clean.

 Yes, we know you do it – we do it too – Instagram Story stalking that is.

-In fact, in early 2017, they overtook Snapchat in audience size, and now they have over 300 million daily active users.
-That’s almost the population of the entire United States.
-WOW.
+Since its launch in late 2016, the Insta-story feature actually overtook Snapchat in audience size and has grown to have over 300 million daily active users.
+That’s nearly the population of the entire United States, can you believe it?

 The real mystery lies in the order of Story views.

 The Instagram Story Views Mystery

 Ok, we’re just going to spill the tea, because we want to make sure your stalking efforts aren’t wasted.

 No one actually knows how Instagram chooses to show Story views in the way it does because it changes so frequently, but there are plenty of half-baked theories that are doing the rounds (some that have some substance to them and others that are just way out on left field), until Instagram decides to spill the tea.